 Lesson: competition is not a bad thing, but when done as a means of trying to look better than others I view it as being shallow.
 It really does not matter where one is when compared to another.
 All of us were born different.
 We have different talents, interests, goals, and rates of development.
 Our opportunities, ability to afford higher education, and view of what is meant by the term “success” is different.

-Women Being Jealous of Each Other
+Women Being Envious of Each Other

 It is sad to say but the green eyed monster has pervaded the work environment, especially among women.
 Usually, one woman coworker deems the other as having a unique quality, gift/talent, or position they wished they had.
-So, rather than fully concentrate on her role within the organization and develop professionally and academically, a jealous woman colleague focuses on creating unpleasant situations so the object of her jealousy can suffer.
+So, rather than fully concentrate on her role within the organization and develop professionally and academically, an envious woman colleague focuses on creating unpleasant situations so the object of her jealousy can suffer.
 It is as if she is the only one who wants to move forward.
 Anyone else trying to help themselves or be unique becomes a threat, unknowing to them.

-Lesson: It is normal to have a little feeling of jealousy, but it is not normal when it is taken to the extent where women try to do anything in their power to bring other women down, just to see them fail.
-If we are jealous of something another colleague has, instead of plotting against and hating, we should take it as a challenge for self-improvement.
+Lesson: It is normal to have a little feeling of jealousy and envy, but it is not normal when it is taken to the extent where women try to do anything in their power to bring other women down, just to see them fail.
+If we are jealous or envious of something another colleague has, instead of plotting against and hating, we should take it as a challenge for self-improvement.
 When we are too busy looking at what other people has instead of finding time to plan and achieve our own goals we will never get ahead in life.
 Women, we need to do ourselves a favor and stop wasting time looking at what other women have: use that time to look at our lives and how we can improve.
 Most importantly, we do not need to hide opportunities from each other, there is enough success out there for all of us.
 Let’s embrace each other’s uniqueness, support, and build each other so we can all live a peaceful and happier life.

 Thanks for stopping by.
 I encourage you to like, comment or share so that you can help someone gain a new perspective.